 Regulatory and Other Requirements

-a) All information in this publication is intended to conform to the National Electrical Code (ANSI/ NFPA 70), and, in general, the typical recommendations of electrical heat tracing manufacturers.
-It is recommended that all work be performed in accordance with NFPA 70E, Standard for Electrical Safety in the Workplace.
+a) All information in this publication is intended to conform to the National Electrical Code (ANSI/NFPA 70), and, in general, the typical recommendations of electrical heat tracing manufacturers.
+All work shall be performed using safety-related work practices in accordance with NFPA 70E, Standard for Electrical Safety in the Workplace.
 Installers should always follow the NEC, applicable state and local codes, manufacturer's instructions when installing electrical heat tracing.
-Articles 427 (ordinary areas) and 500 (Classified areas) of the NEC govern the installation of electrical heat tracing systems.
+Articles 427 (ordinary areas) and 500 through 516 (Classified areas) of the NEC govern the installation of electrical heat tracing systems.
 IEEE 515 and 515.1 are accepted industry standards that also contain useful information about installing electrical heat tracing systems.

 c) General requirements for installing electrical products and systems are described in NECA 1, Standard for Good Workmanship in Electrical Construction (ANSI).
 Other National Electrical Installation Standards provide additional guidance for installing particular types of electrical products and systems.
 A complete list of NEIS is provided in Annex B.